crystal-lang/crystal-book/docs/guides/ci/travis.md

   - docker run -v $PWD:/src -w /src crystallang/crystal:0.31.1 crystal spec
 ```

+!!! note
-**Note:** Since the shards will be installed in `./lib/` folder, it will be preserved for the second docker run command.
+    Since the shards will be installed in `./lib/` folder, it will be preserved for the second docker run command.

 ## Installing binary dependencies